Snake Eels and Worm Eels: Family Ophichthidae

 Identification: Typical eel-like shape with a spike-like tail, the dorsal fin starts above the pectoral fin and ends before reaching the tail; no fin rays.
 A barbel between the front and rear nostrils and usually two barbels behind the rear nostril.
 Reddish-olive, purplish, brown, yellowish-brown or yellow above; lighter below; no spots.

-Range: From Huacho, Peru, to Eureka, Humboldt Bay; also seen in the Gulf of California.
-First reported in California by Hubbs in 1916 from a specimen collected off Long Beach and once considered rare (California Fish Bulletin Number 157, Miller and Lea, 1972 — with under 20 ever reported in California).
-However, PFIC has had many reports of these eels, most commonly from Newport Bay and Huntington Harbor and they are now considered fairly common north to Long Beach.
+Range: From Srica, Chile, Huacho, Peru, and north along the Pacific Coast to Eureka, Humboldt Bay, northern California; also seen in the Gulf of California.
+First reported in California by Hubbs in 1916 from a specimen collected off Long Beach and once considered rare (California Fish Bulletin Number 157, Miller and Lea, 1972—with under 20 ever reported in California).
+However, Pier Fishing In California has had many reports of these eels, most commonly from Dana Point Harbor Pier and Huntington Harbor but also a few from San Francisco Bay.
+They are now considered fairly common north to Long Beach.

 Habitat: Found in both sandy and rocky areas down to a 60-foot depth (although one source, Wintersteen, 1975, says 210 feet).